icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 ## Update a user

-To update a user, you first need to load the user you want to update, then modify the fields you want to update and call the `createOrModifyUser` method on the `userApi`.
+To update a user, you first need to load the user you want to update, then modify the fields you want to update and call the `createOrModify` method on the `userApi`.

 <!-- file://code-samples/{{sdk}}/how-to/manage-users/index.mts snippet:Update a user-->
 ```typescript